 Services to report matters that must be investigated by the directorate and

-ensures the implementation of disciplinary recommendations made by the
+ensure the implementation of the disciplinary recommendations of the

 National Treasury, departments and commitees are busy with different things depending on the time of year: